Clinical Citation Verification: A Comprehensive Guide for Healthcare Professionals

 The cited paper exists, the authors are correct, the journal and year are correct — but the finding attributed to the paper is wrong.
 The paper may have found a hazard ratio of 1.15 (increased risk), but the citation claims it found HR 0.85 (decreased risk).
 Or the paper may have studied a different population, a different dose, or a different outcome than what is described in the response.
 This is the most dangerous type of hallucination because every verification check except reading the actual paper will pass.
 The citation looks perfect.
 Only the clinical content is wrong.

-In the Agrawal et al. study, semantic misattributions accounted for 18.7% of all citations evaluated — and these were among citations where the paper itself was correctly identified.
+In published evaluations, semantic misattributions have been found in approximately 15-20% of all citations evaluated — and these are among citations where the paper itself was correctly identified.
 The rate was highest in clinical domains where nuance matters most: treatment effect sizes, subgroup analyses, and safety data.
 A tool that correctly identifies the DAPA-CKD trial but reports the wrong hazard ratio or the wrong subgroup finding is delivering information that is both confidently cited and clinically wrong.

 Type 4: Outdated or Superseded Evidence